Send the link below via email or IMCopy

 from the diagram.
 In this diagram three different learners are profiled.

 Each concept framework is made up of numerous contributing concepts and the ability of our brain to build and manage these concepts varies considerably.
-As a result every individual has a unique inherent design built into their genetic code and it is the influences of each person’s experiences applied to that code through life that subsequently and continually modifies that
+As a result every individual has a unique, inherent design built into their genetic code and it is the influences of each person’s experiences applied to that code through life, that subsequently, and continually modifies our

 It is necessary to use a